Thousands evacuate as California wildfires kill 10

 “All guests and associates of the Hotel have been safely evacuated and are not able to return until further notice.
 It is anticipated that the Hotel has sustained significant damage.”

-Pacific Gas & Electric said more than 196,000 customers had initially lost elecricity although half had had their power restored.
+Pacific Gas & Electric said more than 196,000 customers had initially lost electricity although half had had their power restored.

 ‘Everything gone’